bmr209/PollutionSight/README.md

 ## Presentation and Dashboard
 **Presentation Outline**
 * Why?
    * What was our reasoning behind this topic
 * Data Source
    * Where did we obtain our data from.
 * Database and Tools
    * What tools did we use to help us in this project?
 * Machine Learning
    * What model did we use and what did we learn?
 * Dashboard Overview
- * Exloring our dashboard and explaining what we did
+   * Exploring our dashboard and explaining what we did
 * Thoughts and Questions
    * Things we could have done better.
 Q and A.

 [Presentation](https://docs.google.com/presentation/d/1-q1f62aT4ipLGKyN-nhjjkpQ-auFi5T6wycMF4iLf2Y/edit?usp=sharing)